openshift/installer/docs/user/openstack/connect_nodes_to_ipv6_network.md

 The node's interface specified in the Network attachment `master` field may differ from `ens4` when more additional networks are configured or when a different Kernel driver is used.

+> **Note**
-**Note**: When using Stateful address mode, specify the `ipam` section in the CNI config, otherwise no address is configured in the additional interface of the Pod.
-Also, note that DHCPv6 is not yet supported by [Multus][dhcpv6-multus].
+> When using Stateful address mode, specify the `ipam` section in the CNI config,
+> otherwise no address is configured in the additional interface of the pod.
+> Also, note that DHCPv6 is not yet supported by [Multus][dhcpv6-multus].

 then run: